Cognitive Impairment Suspected

 - Disclosing the diagnosis of dementia is complex.

-- A person-centred approach should be adopted.
-First you need to establish what the patient wants to know and how much detail they would like on the diagnosis.
+- A person-centered approach should be adopted.
+First, you need to establish what the patient wants to know and how much detail they would like on the diagnosis.

 - If the patient would like further information you can provide them with information leaflets available below.
 Please visit the Patient Information Leaflet of this site for more information.